We have back issues in the following categories:

 Issue 29 featured on its cover the dapper Amechi Ihenacho and Lily Farthing, inside demonstrating how to dress correctly for a pop concert.
 Our interviewee was the debonair Richard E. Grant, while Medlar Lucan gave us recipes for various decadent breakfasts.
 This was a sad year for chaps, in that the government first proposed its national smoking ban.
 Stephen Fry regaled us with his venom on the subject, speaking as a former Pipesmoker of the Year.
 Michael “Atters” Attree visited the Far East in search of the mystical moustache, and Robert Chilcott outlined the definitive Chappist movies of all time.

-Buy all the six issues listed above for the reduced price of £20, meaning you get one entirely gratis!
+Buy all the seven issues listed above (excluding A4 issues) for the reduced price of £17.50, meaning you get two entirely gratis!